 Once your turkey fryer has completely cooled down, remove your frying basket and place it in the kitchen sink.
 Squeeze a few drops of liquid dish soap around the basket and leave to soak in hot water.
 This will help to loosen any food particles.
 After 10 minutes, run under warm water, and with a soft scouring sponge, scrub the basket using a back-and-forth motion to help lift any oil or food particles.
 Continue to do this until completely oil-free, adding more soap as you go along if need be.
 Once you’ve all finished scrubbing the oil, place the basket on a dish drain or towel dry.

 How to clean the turkey fryer

 The first thing you need to do is remove any leftover oil.
-Even if you have an in-built, oil collector or tray, you may still get some excess oil resting in places.
-Pour the leftover oil into a container with a lid to either store for future use or disposed of.
+Even if you have an in-built oil collector or tray, you may still get some excess oil resting in places.
+Pour the leftover oil into a container with a lid to either store for future use or dispose of.

 How to clean an outdoor turkey fryer

 Outdoor turkey fryers require just as much attention, especially since they cook larger quantities and hold more oil.

 Before you do anything, shut off the gas supply to your fryer and let the oil cool completely for a few hours.
 Once the fryer is cool, open the oil valve to drain all oil into a suitable container using a food-grade funnel to prevent any messy spills.
 After the oil is drained completely, you can store the oil to either recycle it or get rid of it.

 The next step is to squeeze some dish soap into your fryer before filling it with hot water.
 Let the soap and water sit in the fryer for about 10 minutes to lift any oils.